Sargeanthost/BlipCalculator/README.md

 ## Compile from source

-The project can be run from a terminal.
-Make sure `JAVA_HOME` is set to 11 or greater, and run `mvn clean javafx:run` in the same directory.
-Alternatively in IntelliJ, open `Plugins > compiler > compiler:compile` and run with `Plugins > javafx > javafx:run`.
+Make sure the `JAVA_HOME` environment variable is set to version 11 or greater.
+In IntelliJ, open the Maven tab (default is the right side of the editor) and navigate to `Plugins > compiler > compiler:compile` and run with `Plugins > javafx > javafx:run`.

 ## Future features

-~~Print the co-ordinates for entrances after a blip is completed~~
+### In progress

+* Add general Minecraft parkour functionality
+* Add jump check box for blip calculator
+* Prevent "Offsets: " from being printed when blip is not possible

+### Completed

-~~Have a blip-chain feature~~
+* Have a blip-chain feature

-~~Have a label to say if the blip you are attempting is possible or not~~
+* Have a label to say if the blip you are attempting is possible or not

-~~Have entrance co-ordinates print for starting heights above Y=255~~
+* Have entrance co-ordinates print for all coordinates

-~~Add 1.9 support~~ No longer working on

-Add general Minecraft parkour functionality

-Correct blip calculation (1;1;1 => yes when should be no)
+* Correct blip calculation (1;1;1 => yes when should be no, doesn't work for starting heights a less than blip bottom height)

+### Dropped

+* Add 1.9 support